xunne899/tgc-18-project-2-react/README.md

 Navbar is located at the top of webpage.<br>
 Navbar consists of logo and name hyperlinks to respective pages.<br>
-Body  consists of the  Main picture, Display content <br>
+Body  consists of the  Main picture, Display content, Collection link, Add Item link, Browse Search item link <br>
 Footer at the bottom page with copyright and font aswesome logo.<br>

 ![Skeleton](./public/images/skeleton.png)